QuietSwami/hourLogger/README.md

 # hourLogger
-A python script to keepo in track with the hours spent in each project
+A python script to keep in track with the hours spent in each project